Brentano's Theory of Judgement

 - Related Entries

 The main elements of Brentano's theory of judgement can be found in chapter 7 and appendix IX of his Psychology from an Empirical Standpoint (1874, 1911).
 A more elaborate exposition of his theory is contained in the logic lectures which Brentano held at the University of Wuerzburg (1869–71) and at the University of Vienna (1875–1889).
 Unfortunately Brentano never realized his plan—announced in the Psychology (p.230n)—to publish his extensive writings on logic.
 A small selection of his lecture notes, mixed with excerpts from other writings by Brentano and his pupil Franz Hillebrand, has been published posthumously in Die Lehre vom richtigen Urteil (1956).
-An electronic edition of a complete set of lecture notes (with the number EL 80 in Brentano's literary remains) is currently in preparation and should be available by the end of 2010.
+An electronic edition of a complete set of lecture notes (with the number EL 80 in Brentano's literary remains) is available – in a provisional form – at the (see Brentano Archive).

 Brentano's leading question was a psychological one: What happens in our minds when we make a judgement?
 Introspectively it is an act quite similar to making a decision, although its behavioral effects are different.
 Suppose you are uncertain what to think about the existence of extraterrestrial life.
 Some data suggest that life exists only on earth, others suggest that there may be intelligent beings somewhere else in the universe.
 Eventually you may become convinced one way or the other, and you either accept or reject the existence of extraterrestrial life.
 That is when you judge.